 Red Foil Root Beer

 Decades later, I can still recall the pleasant smell of the food and the taste of my first root beer.
-While I rarely drink soft drinks anymore, I like to have the occasional root beer, especially for New Year’s Eve.
+While I rarely drink soft drinks anymore, I like to have the occasional root beer, especially on New Year’s Eve.
 Cincinnati is home to The Root Beer Stand, originally an old A&W. They make their own root beer, serve coneys and more, and have a large collection of ball caps hanging from the ceiling.
-Root Beer fans in Cincinnati are also lucky enough to have Jungle Jim’s International Market where they stock an entire wall of various root beers and other specialty sodas from all over the galaxy.
+Root beer fans in Cincinnati are also lucky enough to have Jungle Jim’s International Market, where they stock an entire wall of various root beers and other specialty sodas from all over the galaxy.

 Ingredients